Romy Haag

-Romy Haag (born Edouard Frans Verba; 1 January 1948) is a Dutch dancer, singer, actress and former nightclub manager.
+Romy Haag (born 1 January 1948) is a Dutch dancer, singer, actress and former nightclub manager.
+In 1999, her autobiography Eine Frau und mehr was published, in which she describes her life in the art scene in the USA and Berlin in the 1970s.
+She has had roles in 26 films, including Plastikfieber, The Case of Mr. Spalt (Zum Beispiel Otto Spalt), The Hamburg Syndrome and Mascara with Charlotte Rampling.
+She released 17 albums.

 Early life

-When she was 13, Romy Haag and her family joined the circus.
-She started her career at the Circus Strassburger as a children's clown.
-At age 16, she moved to Paris with the trapeze artists from the circus and debuted at the Parisian nightclub Alcazar as a cabaret dancer.
+Romy Haag was born Edouard Frans Verba in 1948 in Scheveningen, Netherlands.
+Haag, having been assigned male at birth, felt like a girl from early on and was thus physically abused by her father and others and harassed by her peers.
+When she was around 12 years old, she first ran away from home to Paris, where she began to live a fully female identity under the new name Romy Haag and started hormone replacement therapy and work as a dancer.
+In her mid 30s, she had gender reassignment surgery.

 Career

-In 1972, an American show manager offered Haag a tour booking and she performed her show "Berlin Chanson" at Fire Island, in Long Island and Atlantic City.
+In 1972, an American show manager offered Haag a tour booking and she performed her show Berlin Chanson at Fire Island, in Long Island and Atlantic City.
 There she met and fell in love with a street musician from Berlin and decided to move back to Europe to live in the German city with him.

 In 1974, at age 26, she opened her own cabaret, named Chez Romy Haag, in Berlin-Schöneberg.
 Visitors to the venue included Udo Lindenberg, Zizi Jeanmaire, Patricia Highsmith, Bryan Ferry, Tina Turner, Horst Buchholz, Grace Jones, Rainer Werner Fassbinder, Iggy Pop, Freddie Mercury, Lou Reed and Mick Jagger, whom she first met in 1973.

-In 1976, Haag and David Bowie began a romantic relationship; Bowie subsequently moved to Berlin and completed his first German tour.
+In 1976, Haag and David Bowie began a romantic relationship.
+Bowie subsequently moved to Berlin and completed his first German tour.

-Her first single "Liege-Samba" appeared in 1977, with Udo Lindenberg contributing the lyrics and music.
+Haag's first single "Liege-Samba" appeared in 1977, with Udo Lindenberg contributing the lyrics and music.
 She went on tour with Lindenberg, and in the following year, released her single "Superparadise".
-In 1979, the New Yorker Profile Gallery profiled her in a photo tribute.
-In 1981, her first album So bin ich, with Klaus Hoffmann contributing the lyrics, was released.
+In 1979, The New Yorker profiled her in a photo tribute.
+In 1981, her first album So bin ich was released with Klaus Hoffmann contributing the lyrics.

-After nine years, in 1983, she sold her night club to travel the world.
-Returning to Germany in 1986, she began touring Germany, Austria, Switzerland and the U.S. with her "City in the Night" show.
-During mid 1980s, Haag was featured in the video installation "Queen Zero", an art performance in the New York Museum of Modern Art.
+In 1983, Haag sold her night club to travel the world.
+Returning to Germany in 1986, she began touring Germany, Austria, Switzerland and the U.S. with her City in the Night show.
+During mid 1980s, Haag was featured in the performance art video installation Queen Zero.
+During her career, she performed with Conny Göckel, Alexander Kraut, Lutz Woite, Friedel Schwarz, Erik Küppers, Blacky Schwarz, Roland Götz, Hansi Wallbaum, Uli Moritz, Eberhardt Fortmann.

-In 1999, her autobiography Eine Frau und mehr was published.
-Haag describes her life, the art scene in the U.S., and Berlin in the 1970s.

 In 2010, she had a role as a receptionist in the internet soap opera Doc Love playing alongside Dieter Bach, Oliver Bender and Ellenie Salvo González.

-During her career, she performed with Conny Göckel, Alexander Kraut, Lutz Woite, Friedel Schwarz, Erik Küppers, Blacky Schwarz, Roland Götz, Hansi Wallbaum, Uli Moritz, Eberhardt Fortmann.